GutenTech/GutenDocs/README.md

 # GutenDocs

-> CLI dev tool to generate APIs by parsing JSDoc comments from you .js and .jsx files
+Named for [Johannes Gutenberg](https://en.wikipedia.org/wiki/Johannes_Gutenberg), the inventor of movable type, GutenDocs is CLI dev tool that auto-generates API Documentation from your javascript code base by parsing JSDoc comments from your .js and .jsx files.

 ## Team